TirthGabani-Granth/JS/README.md

-This is JS real game begin so ready to fight.
+"This is where the real JavaScript game begins get ready to code, build, and conquer!"